SuperOfficeDocs/superoffice-docs/docs/onsite-setup/web-client/system-requirements.md

 ## WebTools

-To run WebTools with Web Extensions and MailLink, the client is required to have Microsoft .Net Framework 4.5.1 (full).
+To run WebTools with Web Extensions and MailLink, the client is required to have Microsoft .Net Framework 4.7.2 for WebTools 12.0 and newer.
+For WebTools 11.7 and older the client needs .Net Framework 4.5.1.

 ### TSL

 If you are running SuperOffice WebTools and SSL, please upgrade to SuperOffice 8.0 SR1 to avoid using TLS 1.0.
-NetServer used by Pocket CRM still needs TLS 1.0 up till version 8.0.32 (R14) client, released August 15th, 2016.
+NetServer used by Pocket CRM still needs TLS 1.0 up until version 8.0.32 (R14) client, released August 15th, 2016.

-## Requisites installed by client installer
+## Requisites installed by the client installer

-* **Microsoft .NET v 4.8 from 8.5 R05**
+* **Microsoft .NET v 4.8 from SuperOffice 8.5 R05**
-* Microsoft .NET v 4.7.1 from 8.3 R04
+* Microsoft .NET v 4.7.1 from SuperOffice 8.3 R04
 * Microsoft .NET v 4.5.1 (as a web download)

 * VSTO 2010 runtime (32bit or 64bit) for Ribbons on MS Office 2010 / 2013 / 2016 / 2019